nsacyber/Windows-Event-Log-Messages/docs/Running WELM.md

 WELM requires administrative rights to retrieve all event information.
 Specifically it needs administrative rights to get event information about the Security log, its related providers, and its events.

 ## How to Retrieve Data
-Generally, here is what is required to
+Generally, here is what is required to retrieve data with WELM.
 1. Create a virtual machine.
 1. Install WELM prerequisites (.Net 4.0) in the virtual machine.
-1. Enable all features in Windows either manually or with the provider PowerShell script.
-Run dcpromo on server editions of the operating system in order to get all possible events.
+1. Enable all features in Windows either manually (XP, 2003, Vista, Server 2008) or with the provided Install-Features.ps1 PowerShell script (Windows 7/Server 2008 R2 and later).
+Run dcpromo on the server editions of the operating system in order to allow retrieving of all possible events.
-1. Copy welm.exe, NLog.config, and welm.bat to the virtual machine
+1. Copy welm.exe, NLog.config, and welm.bat to the virtual machine.
-1. Run welm.bat
+1. Run welm.bat.
+1. Copy the generated data out of the virtual machine.
+1. Run **New-Statistics -Path 'C:\path to folder containing generated data'** from the Get-Statistics.ps1 file to generate statistics files based on the data.

 ### Windows XP